Difference Between Statutory and Regulatory

 Regulatory is a special term used to describe the regulation of laws that come from different levels of the government.
 Any law passed by any sub-division of the government comes under regulatory law.
 In the long term, these laws help the public in one way or the other.

-Some law enforcing bodies that can pass regulatory law is the finance committee, educational committee, bank of England (in the UK), FBI, Health administration, etc.
+Some law-enforcing bodies that can pass regulatory law are the finance committee, educational committee, bank of England (in the UK), FBI, Health Administration, etc.

 The regulatory word comes from the word regulation, which means enforcing a law.

-Therefore these government executives are not only responsible for making new laws but also make sure that the laws made by the higher authorities are followed by the general public of the country.
+Therefore these government executives are not only responsible for making new laws but also for making sure that the general public of the country follows the laws made by the higher authorities.

 It is important to know that no regulatory law can overwrite the laws that come from the state or central government.